Huawei MateBook Pro X will be landing in the US

+The pressure is easing off on Huawei, and the company is taking full advantage.

-Chinese mobile hardware manufacturer Huawei first announced its MateBook Pro X laptop at MWC in February (read our preview of it), but thanks to bad karma like government agencies banning its phones and Best Buy dropping its products, they've been scarce in the US.
-Now, things are cooling off a bit and the company is releasing the laptop here.
+The Chinese mobile hardware manufacturer first announced its MateBook Pro X laptop at MWC in February.
+But thanks to bad karma such as government agencies banning its phones and Best Buy dropping its products, the laptops been scarce in the US.
+Now that things are cooling off a bit, the company is releasing the laptop in America.

-A Signature edition -- Microsoft's version of Windows 10 with no third-party (just Microsoft) bloatware -- is listed on Amazon by Huawei, though not shipping yet.
+A Signature edition -- Microsoft's version of Windows 10 with no third-party bloatware -- is listed on Amazon by Huawei, though it isn't being shipped yet.
 Pricing is set as $1,200 for the Intel Core i5 model and $1,500 for the Core i7 version.

-The laptop's components include all the 2018 must-haves, including 8th-generation Intel processors and a bright display for better visibility outdoors.
+The laptop's components include all the 2018 must-haves, including eighth-gen Intel processors and a bright display for better visibility outdoors.

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.